Luminarada80/scBONITA2/README.md

 Each of the steps for running scBONITA is modular, meaning that you can run the rule determination step first.
 This means that you dont have to run it all at the same time (although you do need to run it in order).

 You have to run Rule Determination $\rightarrow$ Importance Score $\rightarrow$ Relative Abundance $\rightarrow$ Attractor Analysis, but not at the same time.
 I recommend running Rule Determination first to make sure your environment and paths are correct.

+> IMPORTANT: Make sure that the CONDA_ENVIRONMENT_PYTHON path is correct.
+You can find the path using `which python` on macOS and Linux

 ```bash